 Also, in 2017 case law Danny Lim v Regina:

 “Judge Scotting found that even if Mr Lim’s conduct was found to be offensive, an argument could be made that his right to freedom of political communication formed a “reasonable excuse”.

-If you are still worried about this issue, feel free to wear something during the ride so that you can hide your “person”.
+If you are still worried about this issue, just wear something during the ride.
+But this is the legal situation, you’re welcome.

-Notwithstanding: you are responsible for how you conduct yourself in every way during our public community event.
-Sexual and anti-social behaviour will not be tolerated, and we will immediately notify the police if you conduct yourself in this manner.
+Important note: you are responsible for how you conduct yourself in every way during our public community demonstration.
+Sexual and anti-social behaviour will not be tolerated, and we will immediately call the police if you conduct yourself in this manner.